h1376h/MLCourse/ML_Obsidian_Vault/Lectures/2/Quiz/L2_1_34_explanation.md

    - This information helps explain why the new flower, despite being closer to Species A's mean in Euclidean space, is more likely to belong to Species B according to the PDF method

 This example demonstrates how incorporating the full covariance structure and prior probabilities provides a more nuanced and potentially more accurate classification approach compared to simple distance-based methods.

+## Related Examples

+For an in-depth exploration of multivariate Gaussian classification with sample covariance matrices, see [[L2_1_31_explanation]].
+This example demonstrates the calculation of mean vectors, covariance matrices, and the application of Bayes' theorem for classification with both equal and unequal prior probabilities.

+For applications of multivariate Gaussian classification with MAP estimation and unequal prior probabilities, see [[L2_7_27_explanation]].
+This example extends these concepts by focusing on real-time classification systems and precomputation strategies for efficient implementation.

+For a case with non-singular covariance matrices that results in quadratic decision boundaries, see [[L2_7_28_explanation]].
+This extension demonstrates how having different covariance structures between classes affects the classification process and the geometry of the decision boundaries.